anki-code/xontrib-output-search/README.md

 You can create your tokenizer and add it to `tokenizers_all` in `tokenize_output.py`.

-Tokenizing is a recursive process where every tokenizer create `final` and `new` tokens.
+Tokenizing is a recursive process where every tokenizer returns `final` and `new` tokens.
 The `final` tokens directly go to the result list of tokens.
 The `new` tokens go to all tokenizers again to find new tokens.
 As result if there is a mix of json and env data in the output it will be found and tokenized in appropriate way.